vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 c end
 ```

-It seems that even though C & D start at the same time, the 2nd non-parallel testcase `E` only started after `D` ended.
+It seems that even though `C` & `D` start at the same time, `E` (the 2nd non-parallel testcase) only started after `D` ended.

-When you mix parallel & non-parallel attributes into a bowl, you essentially get the equivalent of 2 queues - 1 for parallel fixtures/testcases, and 1 for non-parallel fixtures/testcases.
+The point here is that when you mix parallel & non-parallel ingredients into a bowl, you essentially get the equivalent of 2 queues - 1 for parallel execution, and 1 for non-parallel execution.

-Other ways of thinking about this:
+Analogies to help understand this include:
-* Theres a line for the VIP's, and another line for the plebs.
-Both lines run side-by-side (much like 2 bouncers outside a club).
+* Theres a line for VIP's, and another line for plebs/normies.
+Both lines run side-by-side (much like 2 bouncers each guarding 1 queue each outside of a club).
 * Theres a fast road lane, and a slow road lane.
 Both lanes run side-by-side (much like a highway).

-## Hitting the CPU core limit!
+## Hitting the CPU core limit
+Finally we can move on to exciting stuff - hitting the thread limit in nUnit!

+I have a 4-core machine.
+From nUnit documentation:

+> NUnit uses the processor count or 2, whichever is greater.
+For example, on a four processor machine [the default value is 4](https://github.com/nunit/docs/wiki/LevelOfParallelism-Attribute)
-On my 4-core machine, nUnit will only be able to use 4 threads.

-If exceed 4 threads, a test that is meant to be parallel is instead blocked until a thread gets freed.
+So technically speaking, nUnit will only be able to use up to 4 threads.
+Once it needs more, all bets are off the table.
+Any "extra" tests which are meant to run in parallel will instead be blocked until a thread becomes free.

-To demonstrate this point, we need a more full-scale example: 2 parallel fixtures, each containing 2 parallel testscases & 2 non-parallel testcases
+To demonstrate this point, we need a bigger example.
+Hows about: 2 parallel fixtures, each containing 2 parallel testcases & 2 non-parallel testcases
 ```c#
 [Parallelizable(ParallelScope.Self)]
 internal class MyFixture1